For Greeters & Ushers

 - If there is a medical emergency, call 911

 The church address is 303 South Grove Street, or just tell the operator the emergency is at First Baptist Church, Kearney.
-Fire Department and EMS is just a block away.
+Fire Department and EMS are just a block away.

 - If you suspect foul play or see other suspicious behavior, call 911 and report it at once to the church office, 628-5693.
 Do not place yourself in a compromising situation.